GameOneDev/TCLc/README.md

 ### Simply use: `python twitch-chat-logger.py`
 You should then have the `chatlog.db` (SQLite database) in your folder.

-> To view it you will need a program to view SQLite databases, I recommend [DB Browser for SQLite](https://sqlitebrowser.org/)
+> To view it, you will need a program to view SQLite databases, I recommend [DB Browser for SQLite](https://sqlitebrowser.org/)